michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

 Both subqueries join with price-related fees to present the final prices, rather than just the net values.

+> Applying volume-related prices at this point is not possible.
+However, once energy data has been aggregated, you can combine the price with any applicable volume-based fees,

 If you buy and sell energy on the spot market, you might consider including the `('Purchase', 'Energy')` pair to both query conditions.

+If you switch between fixed and spot pricing, ensure your SQL query conditions accurately reflect the transition period.

 If you do not use periodically recorded prices, you can omit the second subquery and remove the related condition from the first one.
 In this scenario, it might be reasonable to display all prices - including their individual components - within a single graph.

 ![alt text](images/grafana-year-of-prices.png)
 ```sql